 More dessert recipes you might like:

 - Peanut Butter Rice Krispie Ice Cream Sandwiches

 [Made one of my recipes?
 Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
 I love seeing what you create!]

 - ¾ cup almond butter (use the "drippy" kind)*

 - ¾ cup coconut sugar (or brown sugar)

 - 1 tsp vanilla

 - ½ tsp salt

-- Then whisk your almond flour, coconut sugar, baking powder and salt together in a bowl and set it aside.
-Next use a large spoon to mix your eggs, almond butter, and vanilla together in a larger separate bowl.
-Add the dry ingredients and chocolate chips and mix again until fully combined.
+- Then in a larger bowl, use a spoon to mix your eggs, almond butter and vanilla together.
+Add your dry ingredients and chocolate chips to your wet ingredients and mix again until fully combined.
 (Your dough will be very thick at this point.)